bassirishabh/bassirishabh/README.md

 - 👋 Hola, I am Rishabh Bassi
-- 👀 I’m interested in Machine Learning
+- 👀 I’m Computer Sceince Grad with specialization done in Machine Learning and worked as Senior Engineer at Western Digital.
-- 🌱 I’m currently learning NLP and Deep Learning
+- 🌱 I’m interested in Machine Learning and currently learning NLP and Deep Learning
 - 💞️ I’m looking to collaborate on Natural Language Processing

 <!---